Dauren2495/dummy_driver/README.md

 Files in this directory are taken from these links [1](https://www.codeproject.com/Articles/112474/A-Simple-Driver-for-Linux-OS) and
 [2](http://derekmolloy.ie/writing-a-linux-kernel-module-part-2-a-character-device/).

-Sorry, for not writing the code by myself,but I thought these links give more clean and easy to understand code.
+Sorry, for not writing the code by myself, I thought these links give more clean and easy to understand code.
 Also, the tutorials itself are very concise and much easier to follow compared to LDD book.

 To run this module we need to do the following steps